muzami1ali/py-compiler/README.md

 # py-compiler
 This project builds an ahead-of-time compiler for Python

+Thsi was built on macos so should also work on linux.1

 ## Requirments
 Before running this compiler you will need to install some packages Firstly make sure that you have python 3 installed.